Subscribe to Blog via Email

 In September 2010, I commenced daily injections of Octreotide pending a detailed treatment plan but after my primary surgery in Dec 2010, I commenced long-term injections of Lanreotide.
 My hundredth injection took place in July 2018.

 Pulmonary Emboli (PE)

-I’m also on long-term anti-coagulants following discovery of Pulmonary Emboli (PE) (blood clots) in my lungs after major surgery, discovered during a follow up scan.
-I was self injecting Clexane (Enoxaparin Sodium) from 2011 to April 2017 and then an oral version Apixaban (Eliquis) thereafter.
+I’m also on long-term anti-coagulants following the discovery of Pulmonary Emboli (PE) (blood clots) in my lungs after major surgery, discovered during a follow-up scan.
+I was self-injecting Clexane (Enoxaparin Sodium) from 2011 to April 2017 and then an oral version Apixaban (Eliquis) thereafter.
 To counter the threat of further PEs developing in subsequent surgeries, an IVC filter was inserted prior to the liver surgery referenced above.
 This filter remains there today and in hindsight, I now wish it wasn’t.

 I’m no longer classed as ‘syndromic’ and I mainly live with the consequences of cancer and its treatment.
-It looks like I’ve got mild Lymphedema in my left hand and loss of some nerve feelings in my left shoulder, almost certainly a side effect of the left axillary lymph node dissection in 2012 (according to the surgeon who carried out the procedure).
+It looks like I’ve got mild Lymphedema issues in my left hand and loss of some nerve feelings in my left shoulder, almost certainly a side effect of the left axillary lymph node dissection in 2012 (according to the surgeon who carried out the procedure).

 July 2018 – first Ga68 PET Scan – In July 2018, following my first ever Ga68 PET scan, much of the above was confirmed but added new issues (although some of them may have been there for a while, just not seen properly by conventional scans or by Octreotide scan):

 - Left subpectoral lymph nodes lighting up on Ga68 PET.